Sugar And Metabolic Health: Understanding Risk Factors

 Most of us will not need to use glucose after every meal right away.
 This is reserved for athletes who are in a race and are actively burning through their energy stores.

-Your liver will convert unused glucose into glycogen and store approximately 100g of glycogen for an emergency (like activating your fight or flight response).3Any excess glycogen is converted into triglycerides, a type of fat in the blood.
-Too much triglyceride production can increase your risk of non-alcoholic liver disease.4
+Your liver will convert unused glucose into glycogen and store approximately 100g of glycogen for an emergency (like activating your fight or flight response).
+Any excess glycogen is converted into triglycerides, a type of fat in the blood.
+High triglyceride levels can increase your risk of non-alcoholic liver disease.3, 4

 How Sugar Affects Metabolic Health

-Eating foods that are high in added sugar can displace more nutritious options from your diet.
+Eating foods high in added dietary sugar can displace more nutritious options from your diet.
 For example, drinking a premade smoothie may sound like a convenient and healthy option, but it actually can be high in added sugars.
 Filling up on a sweetened smoothie can sidetrack you from eating a more blood-sugar-friendly meal that is rich in fiber and will have less impact on your blood glucose levels.

 How Much Sugar Is Too Much?